chilampoon/TOEFL-Prep/STUDY.md

 ## Student
+creative, have fun,

-creative, express themselves, have fun
+need to learn: express themselves, have fun, good time managment skills, independent, leading skills...

 ## How do I study